 Bible teachers and preachers like to use different translations for different purposes.
-When I am teaching or preaching I usually use the NIV because it is a good mixture between "word for word" and "thought for thought" but it does have it's issues and they frequently change different aspects.
+When I am teaching or preaching I usually use the NIV because it is a good mixture of "word for word" and "thought for thought" but it does have its issues and they frequently change different aspects.
 I have found it is what most people "in the pew" are using.
 However, when I am preparing for a sermon/class I try to compare translations.
-This very easily done ONLINE now.
+This is very easily done ONLINE now.
 (If I'm preaching from the New Testament I usually consort a Greek Interlinear Bible, KJV, NASB, NRSV, NLT, NCV, and the NIV.)
 In some cases, the NIV misses the mark and I will opt for a different translation for a particular text.

-Recently there is a good article written on this topic.
+There has been a good article written on this topic.
 I thought you all might find this interesting.

 5 Things You Need to Know About Bible Translations